Unboxed-Software/solana-course/content/oracles.md

 pub mod withdraw;
 ```

-### **Deposit**
+### 6. **Deposit**

-Now that we have all of the boilerplate out of the way, lets move onto our Deposit instruction, which will live in the `/src/instructions/deposit.rs` file.
+Now that we have all of the boilerplate out of the way, lets move onto our Deposit instruction.
+This will live in the `/src/instructions/deposit.rs` file.
 When a user deposits, a PDA should be created with the “MICHAEL BURRY” string and the user’s pubkey as seeds.
 This inherently means a user can only open one escrow account at a time.
 The instruction should initialize an account at this PDA and send the amount of SOL that the user wants to lock up to it.
-This will obviously require the user’s signature to do so.
+The user will need to be a signer.

 Let’s build the Deposit Context struct first.
 To do that, we need to think about what accounts will be necessary for this instruction.
 We start with the following:

 ```rust
 //inside deposit.rs